Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Local Government Authority to Regulate Drones

-Grants Ohio cities, counties, townships, and park districts explicit authority to adopt ordinances governing (a) hobby and recreational drone use above their own parks and public property and (b) their own drone fleets.
-Preempts local regulation outside these narrow categories.
+Authorizes local governments (cities, counties, townships, park districts) to adopt ordinances governing hobby and recreational drone use above their own parks and public property, and to regulate their own drone fleet operations.
+Local regulation is limited to property they own or control; cities cannot regulate general airspace over private property.

 View source